Destinations, South Carolina, Travel, USA

 Coastal Knitting

-Knitters will know the pull of a LYS (that’s Local Yarn Store) – and Beaufort’s Coastal Knitting is indeed captivating.
+Knitters will know the pull of a LYS (that’s Local Yarn Store) – and Beaufort’s Coastal Knitting (now closed) is indeed captivating.
 They carry a wide range of great yarn brands like Madelinetosh and Malabrigo, as well as an assortment of tools and patterns.
 Janice, the owner, helped me pick out the perfect project for this year’s Secret Santa gift exchange.
 The experience of shopping in a LYS is always more pleasant than the big box stores.

 Good Aura

-It’s no secret I love shopping sustainably as much as possible, so I knew a visit to Good Aura was in order as soon as I spotted it.
+It’s no secret I love shopping sustainably as much as possible, so I knew a visit to Good Aura (now closed) was in order as soon as I spotted it.
 This shop on West Street carries a range of ethical brands I recognized and a few that were new to me.
 Rather than the typical white/grey/beige/black palette, this shop is filled with color.
 If you’ve been wanting to shop better but haven’t found anything that speaks to your heart, you may just find it here.

 WHERE TO STAY IN BEAUFORT